Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

  (Other):4894
  ```
 Some useful observations
-   1) Item_Visibility has a min value of zero.
-This makes no practical sense because when a product is being sold in a store,
-      the visibility cannot be 0.
+   1. Item_Visibility has a min value of zero.
+This makes no practical sense because when a product is being       sold in a store, the visibility cannot be 0.
-   2) Outlet_Establishment_Years vary from 1985 to 2009.
+   2. Outlet_Establishment_Years vary from 1985 to 2009.
 The values might not be apt in this form.
 Rather,
       if we can convert them to how old the particular store is, it should have a better impact on sales.
-   3) The lower ‘count’ of Item_Weight and Item_Outlet_Sales confirms the findings from the missing value check
+   3. The lower ‘count’ of Item_Weight and Item_Outlet_Sales confirms the findings from the missing value         check.
- Lets check for missing values in the data
+Lets check for missing values in the data.
 ```
 colnames(full_data)[colSums(is.na(full_data)) > 0]
 ```
 ```
 "Item_Weight" "Outlet_Size"
 ```
 Thus we have two columns with missing values, we will impute the missing data in data cleaning section.
- also some of the columns are factor,num and char.
-Now lets look at the unique values present in each of the categorical columns
+Now lets look at the unique values present in each of the categorical columns.
 ```
 unique_values <- apply(full_data, 2, function(x)length(unique(x)))
 ```